Pretty Sweet Potato Casserole with Peppery Pecan Topping

 - 1 teaspoon pepper

 - Preheat your oven to 400 degrees.
-Cut the sweet potatoes, preferrably with a mandolin and place them in a large bowl.
+Cut the sweet potatoes, preferably with a mandoline, and place them in a large bowl.4 lbs sweet potatoes

 - Add the avocado oil, salt, and cayenne to the bowl and carefully mix the sweet potatoes.3 tablespoons avocado oil, 1 teaspoon salt, ¼ teaspoon cayenne

 - Add the sweet potatoes to your casserole dish so that they stand on end – see picture.
 Cover the casserole dish with a lid or foil and bake for 30 minutes.

 - Take the casserole out of the oven and remove the foil or lid.
-Pour the maple syrup over the top and put it back into your oven, uncovered, for 40 minutes.
+Pour the maple syrup over the top and put it back into your oven, uncovered, for 40 minutes.3 tablespoons maple syrup

 - While the casserole is baking, make the peppery pecans.
 Heat the butter in a large frying pan over medium-high heat.
 Add the pecans and let them toast until they begin to smell fragrant, about 4-5 minutes.
 Remove them from the heat and stir in the pepper.1 cup pecans, 1 tablespoon butter, 1 teaspoon pepper

 - Turn your oven to broil (see notes) and broil the casserole for 5-10 minutes, or until the top starts to brown.
 Remove the casserole from the oven and sprinkle the pecans over the top.